State of Delaware Office of Pensions

 For individuals submitting the Indirect Employment form, DPERS will not issue a determination as by submitting the form, the parties involved are accepting responsibility for any claims, penalties, or fines that arise from the employment either through Delaware False Claims and Reporting Act and/or the IRS.

+The Office of Pensions’ Return to Work rules and regulations ensure compliance with the regulations of the Internal Revenue Service and allow our retirement system to maintain its tax qualified exempt status.
+The Public Integrity Commission (PIC) oversees the State’s post-employment restriction which may affect your ability to return to work.
+In some instances you may not contract with the State or work for a State contractor, for 2 years after your separation date.
+If you have questions about the post-employment restriction, you should contract Deborah Moreau, Esq. for further information at (302) 739-2399.
 Be aware that having a determination from the Public Integrity Commission does not exempt a retiree from adhering to the DPERS return to work criteria.
 Whether or not a retiree can ethically return to work and whether or not a retiree can return to work without compromising his/her pension eligibility are separate and distinct issues.

 Disclaimer: If there is any conflict in interpretations between this summary and existing law, the law governs.